TREC & TALCB Compact with Texans

-The Texas Real Estate Commission (TREC) and Texas Appraiser Licensing & Certification Board (TALCB) function as a single state agency, with distinct, independent policy and enforcement functions.
+The Texas Real Estate Commission (TREC) and Texas Appraiser Licensing and Certification Board (TALCB) function as a single state agency, with independent policy and enforcement functions.

 Our Mission

 The agency exists to safeguard the public interest and protect consumers of real estate services.
-In accord with state and federal laws the agency oversees real estate brokerage, appraisal, inspection, home warranty, right-of-way services and timeshare interest providers.
+The agency oversees real estate brokerage, appraisal, inspection, right-of-way services, and timeshare plans.
 Through education, licensing and regulation, the agency ensures the availability of qualified and ethical service providers, thereby facilitating economic growth and opportunity across Texas.

 Our Customer Service Principles